Santiago den Chile, 11/29/2017

-During a press conference in Stockholm earlier today the Edelstam Foundation announced that it is now opening their Call for Nominations for the Edelstam Prize 2016.
+During a ceremony yesterday at the Unviersidad de Santiago de Chile, USACH, the Edelstam Foundation announced that it is now opening their Call for Nominations for the Edelstam Prize 2018.
 The nomination is open and candidates may be submitted by anyone.
 The Edelstam Prize is awarded every second year for outstanding contributions and exceptional courage in standing up for one’s beliefs in the Defence of Human Rights.
-The laureate will be awarded during a ceremony on November 15th at the House of Nobility in Stockholm.
+The laureate will be awarded during a ceremony on 20th of November 2018 at the House of Nobility in Stockholm.

 “In situations of widespread violations of human rights, those who are willing to risk their personal safety to defend the rights of others, not only save lives, but most importantly preserve for all of us the essential value of human dignity,” says Lise Bergh, Chair of the Edelstam Prize Nomination Committee.

 From November 28th 2017 until May 31st 2018 it is possible to nominate candidates for the Edelstam Prize 2018.
 The Nomination Committee plays an important role in finding potential candidates through their networks around the world.
 However, it is an “open nomination,” that is to say, anyone can nominate a candidate.
 The Nomination Committee will then present 5-15 candidates to the Edelstam Prize Jury who then will select a laureate.

 “We want to award those who have the courage to stand up for their convictions, the courage to act in order to defend the rights and safety of others even when it involves a personal risk, even when they face threats of powerful opponents, and it is not easily mobilized.
 The everyday heroes are the human right defenders, the activists and whistle blowers all over the world; those who risk their future, and maybe their families’ safety to fight for the rights of others,” says Caroline Edelstam, Chair of the Edelstam Prize Jury.

 The Edelstam Prize